shaikhparwezalam0002/Linux/Linux-basic.md

     for write,execute - 011 - 3
     for read , write, execute - 111 - 7
     for read , execute - 101 - 5 and so on.

+   Syntax : chmod [Numberic(0-7 u)(0-7 g)(0-7 a)] [File Name]
+   Example:

+    -rw-rw-r-- 1 dev-member dev-member    0 Oct  2 20:19 linux.sh
+     # Now we have for user and group have read & write access and others have only read access
+    dev-member@QC-SUPPORT:~$ chmod 755 linux.sh
+     # for user -7
+     # for group -5
+     # for other -5
 ```